milvus-io/milvus-docs/site/zh-CN/userGuide/load_collection.md

 # Load a collection

-All CRUD operations within Milvus are executed in memory.
-Load the collection to memory before searching, querying, or deleting entities.
+This topic describes how to load the collection to memory before a search or a query.
+All search and query operations within Milvus are executed in memory.

 {{fragments/multiple_code.md}}